edoardopigaiani/edoardopigaiani.github.io/_posts/2019-10-14-hackthebox-writeup-swagshop.md

 Allows us to run ```vi``` as ```root``` in ```/var/www/html/``` and to launch a root shell by typing ```:!bash``` inside vi.
 After that, ```cat /root/root.txt``` gets the job done.

 ![](https://i.imgur.com/DA8zEiq.png)

+__(Low quality pics because I lost the original ones, recovered this one from a pdf I exported a while ago while discovering that Google docs renders images quite badly)__